 Friends in High Places Good relationships with judges may help secure favored treatment for Tulane.

 When Tulane requested a delay from the U.S. Supreme Court to file a response to Bernofsky's Petition for Certiorari, it received approval essentially by return mail .
 The Clerk of Court has authority in deciding whether or not a party will be granted an extension of a deadline.
 When Bernofsky requested a delay from the U.S. Supreme Court to file a petition for a rehearing on his Petition for Mandamus, his request was denied after a nearly two-week delay .
-The difference in response to these requests is unmistakable.
+The difference in response to these similar requests is unmistakable.
 Tulane exploits every opportunity for extending its sphere of influence in the courts.
 In this case, the U.S. Supreme Court's Clerk of Court, William K. Suter, a Tulane graduate (LLB, 1962), is featured in a Tulane video produced for the law school's 2000 and 2001 promotional CD entitled, "Something More," which is widely distributed as a recruitment tool.
 Tulane's solid relationship with the Clerk of Court may be a factor in the expedient treatment it received.
 Suter had been the recipient of a full scholarship to the Tulane School of Law .
 Supreme Court clerks play a major role in selecting which cases will be heard by the Supreme Court.

 Screen from Tulane Law School's promotional CD.
 The legend above the image reads: The Honorable William Kent Suter '62 / Clerk of the United States Supreme Court / Major General, US Army (Ret.)
 Washington, D.C.